zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-grid.md

 [Formatted Grid Sample][FormattedSample]

 ### Formatting Dates
-Dates are formatted using the Intl API using the current locale set by the user.
+Dates are formatted using the International API using the current locale set by the user.
 The data value of the date can be a number, string, or date.
 The formatters will convert to date and then use the Intl API to convert to text.
 The following formatters can be used for formatting dates: